-All economic and social issues have a psychological component, whether concerning learning and memory in education, individual and group decisions in financial and political systems, or inter-group conflict arising from public policy or migration.
+Questions about how individuals think, feel and act and how these might relate to wider social, cultural and economic issues, lie at the heart of studying psychology.
+Psychology is a key component in all aspects of social life, whether concerning learning and memory in education, individual and group decisions in financial and political systems, or inter-group conflict arising from public policy or migration.
 Psychology thus explores principles of human behaviour that link the social sciences.
 At the same time, as an empirical science, Psychology forms a critical bridge from economic and social research to the natural and medical sciences, both in methodology and academic scope.

-Psychology offers full-time 1+3 and +3 doctoral training routes.
-In the 1+3 route, students complete the competitive MSc in Psychological Research before moving on to doctoral (DPhil) studies.
+Oxford Psychology offers full-time 1+3 and +3 doctoral training routes.
+In the 1+3 route, students complete the competitive MSc in Psychological Research before moving on to doctoral studies (DPhil in Experimental Psychology).
 The +3 route is for research students who have completed an MSc that meets the ESRC 2015 Training Guidelines, or equivalent.
 Further information is available on the Department’s website.

 OU Psychology offers +3 and +4 training routes, depending on prior training.
 The +4 route is for students with Master’s degrees that do not fulfil the ESRC’s 2015 Training Guidelines, while the +3 route is for those with Master’s degrees that have provided comprehensive research training.